lazypomelo/plotlyjs/README.md

               lightWeight = F,
               css = "styling on the level of entire document"), # e.g. div{padding: 0px;}
               font = 1, # Predefined google fonts: =1 sans-serif, =2 serif
+              name = "My report name", # to be displayed at the top of report reopen = F,
+              debug = F
 )
 ```
  **Notes:**